Legal Erasure

 The Pride march in Bogotá D.C. was a necessary disruption of the political quietude that seeks to ignore the marginalized.
 From the youth demanding a future without fear to the elders who have survived decades of systematic neglect, these faces stand as a direct challenge to the silence of the Capitol.
 Each banner held high is evidence against a system that attempts to make an entire population invisible.

-A man in a condom costume stands out in the crowd, while behind him, someone holds a sign that reads "I am here because I love my friends."
+A condom costume cuts through the crowd, while behind him, someone holds a sign that reads “I am here because I love my friends.”

 With a shirt that reads “Kiss me without fear,” this person makes a bold statement of love and acceptance at the heart of the celebration.